lsst/dp0-2_lsst_io/data-access-analysis-tools/nb-intro.rst

       $ ls -lah DP02_01_Introduction_to_DP02.ipynb
       -rw-r--r-- 1 melissagraham melissagraham 37K Nov 13 21:14 DP02_01_Introduction_to_DP02.ipynb

-Use the left menu bar to navigate to the home directory and open the newly altered version of the introductory notebook, make a change, and notice that it can be saved.
+After executing the above statements, use the left menu bar to navigate to the home directory and open the newly altered version of the introductory notebook, make a change, and notice that it can be saved.